YunoHost-Apps/wasteofspace_ynh/doc/DESCRIPTION.md

-This app does nothing, it's for testing purposes only.
+This app does nothing useful.
+For testing purposes only.